 Citations and directories

 A citation is your business name, address, and phone number (NAP) listed on another website.
 Google cross-references these.
-The key: consistency.
-If your GBP says “14 Bingley Road” and Yell says “14 Bingley Rd”, that's a mismatch.
+The key is consistency — not volume.
+If your GBP says “14 Bingley Road” and Yell says “14 Bingley Rd”, that's a mismatch and it counts against you.

 Mobile-first and site speed

 Google uses mobile-first indexing.
 Your mobile site is the version Google judges.
-If it's slow, cramped, or hard to use on a phone, your rankings suffer regardless of how the desktop version looks.
+If it's slow or cramped, your rankings suffer regardless of how the desktop version looks.

 Content that actually ranks locally